Metal U Track (4 Products)

 Quicker to install than timber but no less durable, Metal U Track is a galvanised metal section used to create wall linings.
 It is manufactured by taking a roll of galvanised steel and shaping it into a "U" shape using a cold rolling machine.
 The tracks are then cut into 3m lengths.

 Metal U Track is used as the horizontal framework of stud partitions, used in conjunction with vertical studs (C Studs).
 It is part of the complete drywall range manufactured by plasterboard makers such as Knauf Drywall and Siniat, and should be installed with a performance plasterboard such as Soundshield Plus, and a sound insulation product such as Rockwool RWA45 Slab.
 This provides an acoustic stud wall that prevents noise passage between rooms.

-Metal U Track comes in a range of sections to suit all partition systems.
+Metal U Track comes in an extensive range of sections to suit all partition systems.
 This lightweight steel section is normally denoted by its width, depth and length.
 For instance, 72mm Metal Standard Track 3000mm is a 72mm wide Metal Track that comes in a 3m length.

 One of the key features of U Track is that it is lightweight and therefore easy to handle and install.
 U Track must be installed on both the floor and ceiling where you are building the wall linings.
 It is common to use standard track on the ceiling and deep track on the floor - as such, these are sometimes referred to as top and bottom track.